Fusion products of twisted modules in permutation orbifolds: Introduction

 \section{Introduction}

 This paper is about permutation orbifold vertex operator algebras.
 The theory of permutation orbifolds studies the representations of the tensor product vertex operator algebra $V^{\otimes k}$ with the natural action of the symmetric group $S_{k}$ as an automorphism group, where $V$ is a vertex operator algebra and $k$ is a positive integer.
-The study of permutation orbifolds was initiated in \cite{BHS}, where the twisted sectors (modules), genus one characters and their modular transformations, as well as the fusion rules for cyclic permutations for affine Lie algebras and the Virasoro algebra were studied.
+The study of permutation orbifolds was initiated in \cite{BHS}, where the twisted sectors (modules), genus one characters and their modular transformations, as well as the fusion rules for cyclic permutations for affine vertex operator algebras and the Virasoro vertex operator algebras were studied.
 The genus one characters and modular transformation properties of permutation orbifolds for a general rational conformal field theory were given in \cite{Ba}.